Jhasmani Campos

-Jhasmani Campos Dávalos (born 10 May 1988) is a Bolivian professional footballer who plays as a midfielder for Independiente Petrolero and the Bolivia national team.
+Jhasmani Campos Dávalos (born 10 May 1988) is a Bolivian professional footballer who plays as an attacking midfielder or winger for Independiente Petrolero and the Bolivia national team.

 Club career

-He began his career at an early age with the Ramon Tahuichi Aguilera Academy.
+Campos began his career at an early age with the Ramon Tahuichi Aguilera Academy.
 While playing at a youth football tournament in Uruguay with the academy in 2005, he was spotted by a talent scout from Brazilian club Grêmio, who brought him to Porto Alegre to join the youth team later that year.
-After six months of negotiations, Grêmio didn't come to a mutual agreement with Tahuichi to acquire Campos, and he returned to Bolivia in 2006.
+After six months of negotiations, Grêmio did not come to a mutual agreement with Tahuichi to acquire Campos, and he returned to Bolivia in 2006.
 That same year, he signed with first division club Oriente Petrolero and in short time he earned his place in the starting line-up.
 As the season developed Campos proved to be a vital part of the team.
 He displayed such a great technique, that with only 18 years of age he turned into one of the most significant players in the league.
 In May 2009, Brazilian team Bahia was close from signing Campos, but due to some economic disparities among parts his transfer was frustrated.

-Campos is currently the most expensive player in Bolivian Football where he receives $750.000.
-He scored a brace in Bolivar's 2-1 round of 16 victory against reigning Copa Libertadores champions Santos.
+Campos was the most expensive player in Bolivian Football receiving $750.000.
+He scored a brace in Bolivar's 2–1 round of 16 victory against reigning Copa Libertadores champions Santos.
 In July 2013 Campos was loaned to Qatari first division club Muaither SC for one year.

 International career

-During 2007, Campos joined the Bolivia U-20 squad for the South American Youth Championship held in Paraguay, where he scored two goals in four games.
-He also received his first call-up to the senior Bolivia national team for a friendly match against South Africa on 28 March.
-In June of that year, he played for Bolivia in Copa América 2007, where he scored his first international goal against Peru.
+In 2007 Campos joined the Bolivia U20 national team for the South American Youth Championship held in Paraguay, where he scored two goals in four games.
+He also received his first call-up to the senior national team for a friendly match against South Africa on 28 March.
+In June of that year, he played for Bolivia in Copa América 2007, scoring his first international goal against Peru.
 As of 1 June 2015, he has represented his country in 13 FIFA World Cup qualification matches.